Our commitment to the Declaration on Research Assessment (DORA)

 6. Reducing administrative burden by supporting academic Schools to use our Elements research profile system to collate and report on the full range of research outputs, activities and outcomes achieved by their researchers.

-The work to formulate this statement of commitment and to formulate the key framework for the action plan was undertaken by a Working Group consisting of: senior academics from different disciplines; leaders from professional divisions for Research & Enterprise, the Library, Human Resources, Planning, and Communications; and early-career researchers.
+The work to formulate this statement of commitment and to formulate the key framework for the action plan was undertaken by a Working Group consisting of: senior academics from different disciplines; leaders from professional divisions for Research & Innovation, the Library, Human Resources, Planning, and Communications; and early-career researchers.
 Following consultation within academic Schools and the above Professional Services divisions, this statement of commitment was approved by the University’s Research and Knowledge Exchange Committee in December 2020.

 Related news